-- 50% of the daughters and 50% of the sons of a married woman are colour-blind.
-Illustrate the condition of this disease in that woman and her husband by means of a sketch. - 2.
-Could a recessive mutant gene in humans be located on the X-chromosomes if a woman exhibiting the recessive trait and a normal man had a normal son?
-Explain. - 3.
-In fowl, barring is sex-linked and dominant, the recessive allele producing solid black colour when homozygous.
+1. In fowl, barring is sex-linked and dominant, the recessive allele producing solid black colour when homozygous.
 A silky feather is a recessive autosomal allele, as opposed to no silky.
 If black cocks, heterozygous for silky, are crossed to barred, silky hens, what genotypes and phenotypes will be produced and in what proportions?

-- 4. One form of colour blindness in humans is caused by a sex-linked recessive mutant gene.
-A woman with normal colour vision and whose father was colourblind marries a man of normal vision whose father was also colour-blind.
-What proportion of their offspring will be colour-blind (give your answer separately for males and females). - 5.
-In Drosophilae genes a and b are linked with 2,5% recombination.
+2. In Drosophilae genes a and b are linked with 2,5% recombination.
 Heterozygous female is crossed with a double homozygous male.
-What will be the proportions and genotypes of the offspring? - 6.
-In chickens barred plumage is dominant over non-barred and X-linked.
+What will be the proportions and genotypes of the offspring?

+3. In chickens barred plumage is dominant over non-barred and X-linked.
 The phenotype can be distinguished in newly hatched chick.
 Commercial chicken breeders in England have used this difference to separate male and female chicks otherwise a difficult ask in order to accomplish this, what must be the genotypes of the parents?